 And under that;

-He noticed the fluttering of paper across the street.
-The newspaper flickered in the hands of a more-than-amply-haired young man, sitting on his butt, leaning back on the front of the chili parlor, gaping at the bookstore like he’d just seen…what?
+Standing in the quivering wheat field of scotch taped notes that commanded the bookshop, he noticed the fluttering of paper across the street.
+Had one his notes escaped?
+A newspaper flickered in the hands of a more-than-amply-haired young man, sitting on his butt, leaning back against the front of the chili parlor, gaping at the bookstore like he’d just seen…what?

 …A light on the road to Damascus?